kardoj/eon/README.md

 Tracking project usage.
 Additional column with usage count for project which is updated accordingly when adding a new entry or removing an existing one.

 `eon deleteproject <project_id|project_name|"multi word project name">` - Deletes the project if the project is not in use.

+### Bugs

+Don't allow 31th February to be set as a date.